hellosign/sdk-tester/README.md

       tags:
         - Account
       summary: 'Create Account'
-      description: 'Creates a new HelloSign Account that is associated with the specified `email_address`.'
+      description: 'Creates a new Dropbox Sign Account that is associated with the specified `email_address`.'
       operationId: accountCreate
       requestBody:
         required: true